CATAWBA SUSTAINABILITY CENTER

 Partnerships: Local growers and entrepreneurs, Virginia Beginning Farmers and Ranchers Coalition

 Roanoke County and Virginia Tech are collaborating to construct trails that connect hikers from the Appalachian Trail to Catawba via the Catawba Sustainability Center property.
 This project includes a trailhead and an area for parking at the Center.
 The initial phase will open several miles of new trail and a new access point to McAfee Knob.
-Construction is underway and the trail system is slated to open in fall 2015.
+Construction is underway and the trail system is slated to open soon.

 Partnerships: Roanoke County, Pathfinders, Appalachian Trail Conservancy